 One of the things seen in degenerative disc disease and aging of the spine is that the soft disc, made up of a vast amount of water, slowly begins to dry out and dehydrate.
-The protein/sugar that is within the disc begins to dry out and that starts a degenerative domino effect along with tearing of the outside rings of the disc.
+The protein/sugar that is within the disc begins to dry out, and that starts a degenerative domino effect along with the tearing of the outside rings of the disc.

 The most common cause of disc degeneration is aging.
 With age comes the loss of fluids/water.
 This means the discs get thinner and provide less protection.
-The shock absorbers don’t absorb weight, impact, pressure like they used to.
+The shock absorbers don’t absorb weight, impact, and pressure like they used to.
 However, disc degeneration does not always occur later in life.
 Genetics can be a catalyst for development when young.

 Individuals need training on proper body posture and body mechanics.
 A major contributing factor that increases the risk of nerve, spine/back pain due to disc damage.
 The back/spine should be moved like a crane.
-This means not bending over at the waist, but squatting down with the hips and knees when lifting an object.
+This means not bending over at the waist but squatting down with the hips and knees when lifting an object.
 Not everything can be done this way, but if an individual can eliminate too much bending at the waist, it will definitely help.

 Do not neglect the core muscles.
 Core exercises will maintain the muscles around the waist, which also strengthens the rest of the body.
 All the muscles front, back, around the trunk, hips, and knees to the chest are all the core muscles.

 Beyond physical stressors, another important factor in preventing degenerative disc disease is maintaining a proper weight.
 Society has adapted more and more to a sedentary lifestyle.
 And home quarantine means being more sedentary.
 Emotional factors like:

 This can cause excessive junk food consumption and rapid weight gain.

 Implementing a preventive lifestyle to prevent degenerative damage is challenging.
 Everyone really should try to live as healthy a lifestyle as they can.